jackyzha0/quartz/content/notes/ethics-essay.md

 Although other platforms like Facebook and Twitter

-One of the major websites in this sector is Facebook.

-- how information spreads
-- how social media filters information

-- facebook
-	- not imprint their opion - empower people to share
-	- bring world closer together
-	- huge responsibility
-	- choose what gets aplified - what gets supressed
-	- help peopple discover what they want
-	- value that people can believe different things - good to let them express that
-	- knowledge of people utilising facebook for fake pages to promote political agendas
-	- coordinated inauthentic behaviour
-		- team of people to find and remove these
-		- "arms race" 1:40:10
-	- "defend integrity of the community" 1:40:30
-	- sometimes they get it wrong
-	- "do you want more false positive or more false negative" 1:42:01 which do you value more
-	- "not black and white"
-	- temporary waiting period white visibility is supressed white the story if fact checked.

 # 4 - Our responsibility

+So what can we do - as IT professionals, to improve the situation of widespread information.

 Ideas
 - a social media platform that had a cap on the number of followers a person can have, and the number of people a person can follow
 	- keep mainstream media separated from social media
 	- keep the focus on close friends
 	- no "influencers"
 	- then you'd need reliable sources of new for mainstream media

-# Point 4
-So how can we, as IT professionals help to balance misinformation, censorship, and freedom of expression.
+- give warnning and spread awareness about misinformation
+	- educate people about how to come to their own conclusions and do reasearch

 # Outro
 conclusion